OndrejHome/fast-vm/docs/user_guide.md

 - secure systems - `fast-vm` is trying to allow many users to access shared pool of images and VMs - this is going against preventing any users from access drives of other machines.
 By design it might not be easy or possible to guarantee the usage of `fast-vm` in environment where users must be strictly separated.

 ### 1.5.
 Concepts: Images, VM_number and VMs {#concepts_images_vm_numbers_and_vms}
 Fast-vm is trying to simplify work with pre-prepared virtual machines and therefore most of the time you will already use machine that has some system installed on it.
 What system will be pre-installed on VM is determined by **Image** from which the VM was created.
-Images are usually named the way that it is easy to guess what system they contain (for example image name 'r73' will most probably contain RHEL 7.3 system).
+Images are usually named the way that it is easy to guess what system they contain (for example image name 'debian-12.1' will most probably contain Debian 12.1 system).

 To identify the VMs, `fast-vm` uses **VM_number** as the name of your virtual machine.
 Number from range 20 to 220 (currently).
 So you don't need to remember how have you named your VM you just need to remember the VM_number which is used with all VM operations to identify your VM.

 Note: You can add notes/descriptions to VMs if you desire to have something like name (check `fast-vm edit_note` command).

-## 2. Where to download and how to install `fast-vm` {#installation_updates_unistallation}
+## 2. Where to download and how to install `fast-vm` {#installation_updates_uninstallation}
 Currently there are several methods for installation that are described below.
 If you are interested into making package for your distribution check out with [the Author](https://www.famera.cz/blog/about.html).

 Useful links for `fast-vm` project: